Coming Soon!

 Fostering a trauma-informed and compassionate culture is essential to our reentry program, as we acknowledge the various trauma-related challenges faced by Justice-Involved Individuals (JIIs), in conjunction with their mental health needs.

-Cadets are integral members of a collective known as cadres, which are dedicated to fostering encouragement, support, and teamwork among participants.
+Cadets are integral members of a collective known as a "Cadre", which is dedicated to fostering encouragement, support, and teamwork among participants.
 Within this cadre framework, members engage collaboratively in classes, group discussions, and various activities.

 Each cadre is led by a team leader, who has graduated from the program themselves.